chandlersupple/lctgpio/README.md

 # lctgpio
 Package for controlling GPIO pins on Libre Computer Tritium.

 This package was built specifically for the Libre Computer Tritium.
-Please see here for additional documentation on the Tritium: https://libre.computer/products/h3/.
+See here for additional documentation on the Tritium: https://libre.computer/products/h3/.

 Includes commands for the following:
 * Open and close GPIO pins